 AMY GOODMAN: What fields?
 Where were you in Iraq?

-EVAN KNAPPENBERGER: I was on Camp Taji, which is north of Bagdad, I ended up in Iraq I did 97 nights in this tower, pretty much ten hours a night, guarding an empty field and a few shepherds.
-I used to think when I was doing that, what it would look like if I was guarding American soil or doing something actually worth while, in my opinion.
+EVAN KNAPPENBERGER: I was on Camp Taji, which is north of Bagdad, and I ended up—in Iraq, I did 97 nights on this tower, pretty much 10 hours a night, and guarding an empty field and a few shepherds.
+And I used to think, when I was doing that, what it would look like if I was guarding American soil or doing something actually worthwhile, in my opinion.

 AMY GOODMAN: Did you fire your gun in Iraq?